What are CSS Cascade Layers?

 Step 3: Add PHP AJAX Handler with Google Maps API Integration

-Add this code to your theme's functions.php
+Add this code to your theme's functions.php or a custom plugin.

-Make sure to replace 'YOUR_GOOGLE_MAPS_API_KEY'
+Make sure to replace 'YOUR_GOOGLE_MAPS_API_KEY' with your actual API key.

 phpCopyEditadd_action('wp_ajax_calculate_distance', 'calculate_distance_callback');